 The doctor upped the dose to 40 mg because I told her I felt “flat”.
 I lost my passion for life.
 Now I know it was the Citalopram making me “flat”.

 I noticed I couldn’t smell anything.
 I couldn’t smell my significant other’s cologne or my essential oils.
 Or all my lavender plants in my garden.
-Not being able to smell is called anosmia and makes cooking a chore and a guessing game.
-It is definitely a safety problem as I couldn’t smell when food was bad.
+Not being able to smell is anosmia and makes cooking a chore and a guessing game.
+It is a safety problem as I couldn’t smell when food was bad.
 Is something burning?
 Hell if I know.
 So I became hypervigilant when I cooked.
 I grew to HATE cooking.

 I decided I was done taking an antidepressant.
 You can’t stop taking Citalopram suddenly so I cut the pills to decrease to 30 mg for several weeks.
 I dropped to 20, 15, and then 10.
 Cutting these pills into fourths is tedious.
 It took 6 months, and I was done.